Akari2605/COP4365-Stock/README.md

-## COP4365-Stock (Project 1)
+## COP4365-Stock (Project 2)

 Stock Analysis project.
-Part 1.
+Part 2.
+Goal: Remove the DataGridView from your form (or better yet, make a new form)

+Derive an improved candlestick class (to be called “smartCandlestick”)

-Goal: Load and display stock data in candlestick format.
+Load and display stock data in candlestick format and allow for multiple stocks to be displayed on individual forms and identify and display some basic single-candlestick patterns.
-As discussed in class, you are to write a Windows Form Application to load and display the price of a stock in the candlestick format.

-Input: For this part of the project, you will be storing the stock .csv files in a folder named “Stock Data” (make sure you have a space between the words ‘Stock’ and ‘Data’).

-The “Stock Data” folder is to be located in the parent folder of your Solution folder.
-As explained in class, the naming of the files in the “Stock Data” folder is to be as follows: Given a ticker named “BDX”, the files associated with it should be named:

-BDX-Day.csv for daily data
-BDX-Week.csv for weekly data
-BDX-Month.csv for monthly data

-The format of the CSV file will be as follows:

-  The first line will be the header with columns: Ticker,Period,Date,Open,High,Low,Close,Volume Subsequent lines with contain the price information as stated in the header.
-  After having loaded the stock data, you are to display it in a DataGridView and in a Chart     control.
-Requirements and penalties for non-compliance.
+As discussed in class, you the improved candlestick class will have some “higher level” properties such as range, bodyRange, topPrice, bottomPrice, topTail, bottomTail.

+You can then use those higher level properties to add the isProperties discussed in class to ask if the smartCandlestick is:

+  isBullish, isBearish, isNeutal, is Marubozu, isDoji, isDragonFlyDoji, isGravestoneDoji, isHammer, isInvertedHammer and any other pattern you wish to recognize.

+You must provide the user with a way to select one of these pattern and then identify it on the chart.

+To that purpose, use the Annotation class, more specifically the RectangleAnnotation class (RectangleAnnotation Class (System.Windows.Forms.DataVisualization.Charting) | Microsoft LearnLinks to an external site.) or the ArrowAnnotation class (ArrowAnnotation Class (System.Windows.Forms.DataVisualization.Charting) | Microsoft LearnLinks to an external site.)

 1) The code must compile.
 Penalty: 100 points
 2) The code must run.
 Penalty: 100 points
 3) Your application must properly display the data.
 Penalty: 50 points